 Click on the image below to see Full Size Images

-The night shots can have noise and it takes a while for the camera to capture the shot.
-The aperture size becomes wider but the shutter speed becomes too slow, taking a long time to click the shot.
+The night shots can have noise, and it takes a while for the camera to capture the shot.
+The aperture size becomes wide, but the shutter speed becomes too slow, taking a long time to click the image.

-On some instances I just removed the phone after 1-2 seconds of pressing shoot button but it was still capturing light and was taking the shot.
-If you notice the blur on the moving vehicles in above image it is due to lower shutter speed in that condition.
+In some instances, I just removed the phone after 1-2 seconds of pressing shoot button, but it was still capturing light and was taking the shot.
+If you notice the blur on the moving vehicles in above image, it is due to lower shutter speed in that condition.

-The 23 Mega Pixel rear camera on paper is a strong number but in reality is just okay compared to some of the modern 12 MP /13 MP camera lens we have tested.
+The 23 Mega Pixel rear camera on paper is a substantial number but in reality is just okay in comparison to some of the modern 12 MP /13 MP camera lens we have tested.

 Concluding Thoughts – Asus Zenfone 3 Deluxe 256 GB

-The Zenfone 3 Deluxe packs the punch with it amazing camera performance, equally good sound output, above average battery life and stellar performance.
-The main pillars which makes a smartphone worth your time and money.
+The Zenfone 3 Deluxe packs the punch with it fantastic camera performance, equally good sound output, above average battery life and stellar performance.
+The main pillars which make a smartphone worth your time and money.

 Unfortunately, the competition has gotten fierce in 2017.
-The presence of iPhone 7, Samsung S7 Edge, HTC 10, LG V20 and Google Pixel make it difficult to really difficult for the Zenfone 3 Deluxe to outshine.
+The presence of iPhone 7, Samsung S7 Edge, HTC 10, LG V20 and Google Pixel make it difficult for the Zenfone 3 Deluxe to outshine.

-All these smartphones are priced closer to the Deluxe and also provide equally good performance and great camera and user experience.
-While the Pixel and HTC 10 shines in the user experience with stock Android and the iPhone 7 is in it’s own league when it comes to User interface with iOS 10.
+All these smartphones are priced closer to the Deluxe and also provide equally excellent performance and great camera and user experience.
+While the Pixel and HTC 10 shines in the user experience with stock Android and the iPhone 7 is in its league when it comes to the User interface with iOS 10.

-Asus need to work on their user experience and software refinement making it more minimalist for the future updates.
-It has got vastly improved from older skins to the current version but there is still a lot of catching up to do if they wish to match or beat the competition.
+Asus needs to work on their user experience and software refinement making it more minimalist for the future updates.
+It has got vastly improved from older skins to the current version, but there is still a lot of catching up to do if they wish to match or beat the competition.